nzdavidv/pages/pages/AWS-website2.md

 What am I missing..?

-Anyway after a bit I hit the original API gateway (not the custom domain name) and it returned the style.css.
+Anyway after a bit I hit the original API gateway (not the custom domain name) and it returned the style.css perfectly as expected (yay, fixed my bug).

 Huh? how can it work via the xx.execute-api.us-east-1.amazonaws.com but fail via the custom domain name?!